Joey Meneses Preview, Player Props: Nationals vs. Mets

-On Tuesday, Joey Meneses (.333 slugging percentage in past 10 games, with no homers) and the Washington Nationals play the New York Mets, whose starting pitcher will be Jose Quintana.
-First pitch is at 7:05 PM ET.
+Joey Meneses -- with a slugging percentage of .314 in his past 10 games (including no home runs) -- will be in action for the Washington Nationals against the New York Mets, with Jose Butto on the hill, on September 6 at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Marlins.
+In his most recent game he had a one-hit performance (1-for-4) against the Mets.

 Joey Meneses Game Info & Props vs. the Mets